 Iconic Species in Ecuador’s Amazon Rainforest

 Here, we will go over some of the favorite wildlife sightings to see from the top Amazon tours in Ecuador.
-With your professional guide, head out from comfortable lodges and cruises to experience this incredible forest.
+With your professional guide, you will head out from comfortable lodges and cruises to experience the rainforest.

 The Amazon Rainforest in Ecuador is home to several different monkeys.
-You can find the intelligent capuchins, curious squirrel monkeys, playful tamarins, and some larger species.
-These larger monkeys include the howler monkeys, woolly monkeys, and spider monkeys.
+You can find the intelligent capuchins, curious squirrel monkeys and playful tamarins.
+There are also larger species.
+These include the howler monkeys, woolly monkeys, and spider monkeys.

-The spider monkeys are the largest species in Ecuador’s Amazon, but are also some of the most rarely encountered.
+The spider monkeys are the largest monkeys in Ecuador’s Amazon.
+But they are also some of the most rarely encountered.
 This is unless you’re in areas of pristine forest, as they like the dense rainforest interior.

-The smallest species you can find are the pygmy marmosets.
-These small monkeys weigh around 3.5 ounces (100 grams) and are only found this side of the Amazon Basin.
-Pygmy marmosets often live as a family unit around a favorite tree where they feed on tree sap and small insects.
+The smallest monkeys you can find are the pygmy marmosets.
+These weigh around 3.5 ounces (100 grams) and are only found this side of the Amazon Basin.
+Pygmy marmosets often live as a family unit around a favorite tree.
+They feed on tree sap and small insects.

 If you head out on night walks with your rainforest guide, you will also see the owl monkeys.
-You can see these monkeys in tree holes during the day when they poke their heads from their hide to investigate their surroundings.
+You can see these monkeys in tree holes during the day.
+They will often poke their heads out to investigate their surroundings.

-On the list of many bird watchers, Ecuador is home to around 1600 different bird species.
-This number is concentrated in the Cloud Forest and the lowland Amazon Rainforest.
+On the list of many bird watchers, Ecuador is home to around 1,600 bird species.
+This number is concentrated in the Cloud Forest and lowland Amazon Rainforest.

-Some of the favorite species to see in Ecuador’s Amazon Rainforest are the colorful and iconic toucans, macaw parrots, parakeets, cotingas, tanagers, kingfishers, hummingbirds, hoatzins, and herons.
+There are many favorite species to see in Ecuador’s Amazon Rainforest.
+These include the colorful and iconic toucans, macaw parrots and parakeets.
+There are also cotingas, tanagers, kingfishers, hummingbirds, hoatzins and herons.
 You can then enjoy chance sightings of giant harpy eagles and magnificent king vultures.

-On most guided tours in Ecuador’s Amazon Rainforest from El Coca, you will visit the Yasuni claylick, which is one of the only known claylicks in the northern Amazon Rainforest.
-Different macaws and parrots visit the claylick for the salt-rich and medicinal clay that detoxify toxins found in forest fruits and seeds.
+On guided tours in Ecuador’s Amazon Rainforest from El Coca, you will visit the Yasuni claylick.
+This is one of the only known claylicks in the northern Amazon Rainforest.
+Different macaws and parrots visit the claylick.
+They feed on the salt-rich and medicinal clay that detoxifies compounds found in forest fruits and seeds.

-One of the favorite wildlife sightings in the Amazon Rainforest, giant river otters measure 5.6 feet (1.7 metres) and have a playful and curious personality.
+Giant Otters are one of the favorite wildlife sightings in the Amazon Rainforest.
+They measure 5.6 feet (1.7 metres) and have a playful and curious personality.
 They are a highly social species and communicate to others in their group with a diversity of calls.

-The otters can be individually identified with their white throat patch, which is unique to each individual.
+The otters can be individually identified with their white throat patch.
+This is unique to each individual.
 The otters feed on fish, which they hunt together as a family team.
 They then retreat to the riverbank or floating log to enjoy their meal.

-Caiman are crocodilians in the alligator family, but show less aggressive behavior than their alligator or crocodile cousins.
+Caiman are crocodilians in the alligator family.
+But they show less aggressive behavior than their alligator or crocodile cousins.
 Caiman mainly feed on fish and there are different species to find.
 The largest is the black caiman, which reach the same size as the larger crocodile species.
 Others include the spectacled caiman and dwarf caiman.
-They are often seen in lakes and at river edges when scouting for nocturnal wildlife with your rainforest guide.
+They are often seen in lakes and at river edges.
+You can easily find these when scouting for nocturnal wildlife with your rainforest guide.

 On guided expeditions through Amazonia, you’re sure to see many large and colorful butterflies.
-There are over 100,000 different insect species in Ecuador’s Amazon, but it’s the butterflies that are often the favorites sight.
+There are over 100,000 different insect species in Ecuador’s Amazon.
+But it’s the butterflies that are often the favorites.
 The most famous group are the blue morphos with their large size and lightning blue wings.
-Other notable species include glasswing butterflies with transparent wings and the ‘puddling’ kite swallowtails and sulfurs often seen gathered at puddles or on turtles attracted by salt.
+Other notable species include glasswing butterflies, with transparent wings, and the ‘puddling’ kite swallowtails and sulfurs.
+These are often seen gathered at puddles or on the heads of turtles attracted by the salt.

 Bigs cats are on on the minds of most visitors to the Amazon Rainforest.
-However, with their keen senses of fantastic vision and hearing combined with silently moving through the rainforest, cats are very rarely encountered.
-The largest species in Ecuador’s Amazon Rainforest are the jaguar and puma.
+However, with their keen senses and ability to move silently through the rainforest, cats are very rarely encountered.
+The largest cats in Ecuador’s Amazon Rainforest are the jaguar and puma.
 However, sightings are very rare.
-Other cat species that are seen more frequently are ocelots and margays.
-These smaller cats sometimes like to patrol claylicks where they can ambush parrots that come to visit the clay.
+Other cat species seen more frequently are ocelots and margays.
+These smaller cats sometimes patrol claylicks where they ambush the visiting parrots.

 The Best Time To Visit Ecuador’s Amazon Rainforest

-As we’re on the equator, there are no seasons characteristic of temperate regions and climate remains similar month-to-month.
+As we’re on the equator, there are no seasons characteristic of temperate regions.
+Climate remains similar month-to-month.
 Instead, there is simply a wet and dry season.
-Note that as this is a rainforest, the rain can fall at all times of year, but over the wet season the water is higher which means more canoe exploration.
+Note that as this is a rainforest, the rain can fall at all times of year.
+However, over the wet season the water is higher which means more canoe exploration.

-The dry season is usually from December until February with the driest months being December and January.
+The dry season is usually from December until February.
+The driest months being December and January.
 These are also the hottest months with a temperature of around 95°F (35°C).